livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * The correct application identity is associated with the request.
 * Application impersonation across slugs is impossible.

-The App Manager does not construct OperationContext instances.
-OperationContext creation occurs in the HTTP layer per `01-protocol/00-protocol-overview.md`.
-The App Manager validates and enforces correct application binding before the context defined in `01-protocol/03-serialization-and-envelopes.md` is consumed by other managers.
+The App Manager does not construct [OperationContext](../services-and-apps/05-operation-context.md) instances.
+[OperationContext](../services-and-apps/05-operation-context.md) creation occurs in the HTTP layer per [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md) and [04-interfaces/**](../../04-interfaces/).
+The App Manager validates and enforces correct application binding before the context defined in [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md) is consumed by other managers.

 ## 9. Startup and shutdown behavior